 The garden trail is a lovely way to encourage children to explore Greenway garden, searching for different things from nature such as flowers with more than five petals, and includes activities such as bark rubbing.

 The house trails are available to collect at the entrance to the house, and the garden trail is in visitor reception.

 Explore the garden

-In the summer months the garden has a balance of colourful plants in bloom, and lush greenery looking its best.
+In the early summer months the garden has a balance of colourful plants in bloom, and lush greenery looking its best.
 There are some unique areas in the garden which children love to discover.